 Implement Semantic Routing

-This guide will walk you through setting up semantic routing in your RAG pipeline to intelligently route different types of queries to specialized handlers.
+This guide will walk you through adding semantic routing to your existing RAG pipeline to intelligently route different types of queries to specialized handlers.

 Prerequisites